blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_intro.md

 In the table below,
 we compare our predictions to a “historical” model (from the excellent [Dave’s Redistricting (DR) web-site][DavesR]) built up from precinct-level results in prior elections[^voteShare].
+The “BR Stance” column uses a combination of the models to classify districts into categories that we use to make donation recommendations.
+We also include significant overlaps (by population) with AZ’s congressional districts and highlight those we think are competitive.
+Given two equally appealing districts, we’d prefer to donate to one where that money and work might also help in a competitive congressional district.
 (See methods at the end of this post for more details.)

 [DavesR]: https://davesredistricting.org/maps#aboutus